 Depression can look like irritability, isolating or withdrawing, sleeping too much or difficulty sleeping, binge eating or loss of appetite, loss of pleasure in previously pleasurable activities, lack of motivation and energy, and more.
 These symptoms can make daily life activities more challenging.
 Getting out of bed, going to work, cleaning your home can feel impossible to do.
 Below is a list of coping skills that can help you manage and improve your depressive symptoms.

 1.Rely On Your Support Network: Share your feelings with friends and family who you can express your feelings too.
 Having someone to talk to and validate your feelings will make you feel less alone, heard, and improve your depression.
 If you don’t have anyone to talk to, look into group therapy for people struggling with depression.

-2.Manage Stress: Stress can be a trigger for many mental health concerns, depression being one of them.
+2.Manage Stress: Stress can intensify mental health concerns, depression being one of them.
 When we begin to feel overwhelmed with school, work, and life, it can be easier to avoid the stressors and engage in negative behaviors that exacerbate our depression.
 Prioritize self-care and stress management skills to improve your depression and reduce your stress.

 3.Stop Procrastinating and Create A Schedule: One way to manage stress, reduce

 depressive symptoms, and improve your mood is to create a schedule for yourself daily.

 Thinking of all your responsibilities, errands, deadlines, and chores can be overwhelming and result in not wanting to do any of it.
 Creating a schedule daily, and picking a time to do it will make you more likely to complete the activity and stop procrastinating.
 It will also help you identify what is necessary to complete that day and what can wait, helping you feel less stressed and overwhelmed.
 In addition, you can schedule time for self-care activities such as exercise, meditation, reading, journaling, sleep, spending time with family and friends, and more.